This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Stevia

-Stevia propagation is simple, ensuring your garden stays sweet year after year.
+Stevia propagation is easy, ensuring your garden stays both sweet and pollinator-friendly year after year!

 Thyme

-Creeping Thyme doubles as a fragrant ground cover, perfect for attracting pollinators and enhancing your garden’s charm.
+Creeping Thyme doubles as a fragrant ground cover, adding charm and utility to your space.

 Benefits of Herbs for Pollinators